Remian-9080/Real-time_Sentiment-Analyzer/README.md

 #
 # 🎭 Sentiment Visualizer

 A real-time desktop sentiment analyzer built with Python, HuggingFace Transformers, and a sleek Tkinter interface.
-As you type, the app instantly analyzes your text sentiment and visualizes it with a glowing yellow emoji and a sentiment bar — all on a clean black background.
+As you type, the app instantly analyzes your text sentiment and visualizes it with a glowing yellow emoji and a sentiment bar.

 ---